-This is a special bonus article for Platinum subscribers.
+This is a premium resource for Platinum subscribers.
 To learn more about the benefits of subscribing to Franchise Chatter, please click here.

 Many people dream about having their own business, and a franchise can be a great way to achieve that dream.
 Over the years, the question people most often ask me is this: Which one franchise is the best investment?